Modeling RTK Inflows with the Implicit or SWMM solver

 5) Choose the SWMM RTK Unit hydrograph set that you created in step 2.

-Here are the steps to use RTK loads with the Implicit solver:
+Here are the steps to use RTK loads with catchments and the Implicit dynamic solver:

 1) Go to Components > Runoff > RTK Tables